 The UK government’s 2018 budget announced on Monday confirmed the government’s earlier pledge to provide extra funds to NHS England.
 This ‘birthday gift’, announced in the summer, on the eve of the NHS’s 70th anniversary, will increase NHS England’s budget by some £20bn in real terms by 2023/24.

 Given the financial pressures placed on public services since the crisis, an increase in NHS funding is certainly welcome.
 However, as the Nuffield Trust’s budget response asserted, most of that money is needed just to get things back on track.

 There is also much that lies outside of NHS England’s ringfenced budget, not least the upkeep of the estate itself, which is accumulating an unhealthy maintenance backlog.

 In this light, the budget didn’t clearly confront the long-term realities of growing demand and an ageing population.

 This is also true of the extra £650m for social care next year.
 That money will help narrow but far from close the gap.
 As far as the long term is concerned, the much-anticipated green paper on social care remains still-anticipated.

 Health isn’t just about the NHS, or even healthcare

-The research shows that healthcare services account for just 15-25% of health outcomes.
+Research, such as the King’s Fund’s ‘Broader determinants of health: Future trends’, shows that healthcare services account for just 15-25% of health outcomes.

 Collectively, a range of wider determinants matters more, such as individual characteristics and behaviours, socioeconomic circumstances and environmental factors.
 There’s a complex web of causes of ill-health and a narrow focus on the NHS risks driving a reactive, treatment-led mindset.
 We can fix a broken leg but it’d be far smarter to avoid the soon-to-be patient falling in the first place.